fleekxyz/non-fungible-apps/README.md

 - Define trustable and extendable smart contracts and standards
 - Prove how the concept would be applied using static sites
-- Prove community-hosted apps via these contracts
+- Prove the minting and copy-mint flow for these contracts

 Later on, when the initiative proves its value, a service will be added to Fleek's platform in a friendly way for anyone to be able to get their applications onboard.